PDF size limit

 No. The tool tries to reduce scanned or image-heavy PDFs toward common upload limits, but the final size depends on the original pages.

-What PDFs work best with the beta compressor?
+What PDFs work best with the compressor?

 It is best for scanned forms, phone scans, and image-heavy PDFs where smaller file size matters more than selectable text.